The Complete Legal Guide For Running Sweepstakes, Contests, & More

 In addition, there are legal factors whose inclusion depends entirely on the elements of your promotion design, like your prizing choices or entry mechanisms.
 For example, if your grand prize is a $5000 trip to Hawaii, a portion of your rules will include terms and conditions covering the winner's travel requirements and trip liability.

-That being said, here are the core 12 elements that form the basic foundation of any promotion’s Official Rules.
+No matter the type of promotion, here are the core 12 elements that form the basic foundation of any Official Rules.

 1. The Promotion Name